derekdip/CS60/CH4/CH4notes.md

     Strong `baseball player has a ball and the ball has their name on it` Primary key of the related entity contains a primary key component of the parent entity

+# Relationship Participation
+    Optional
+        an entity doesn't need another to exist Manditory
+        an entity needs another entity to exist

+# Relationship Degree
+    Indicates the number of entities with a relashionship